clayne/SSEModdingGuide/README.md

 USSEP can be installed like any other mod from their [Nexus page](https://www.nexusmods.com/skyrimspecialedition/mods/266).
 Refer to [Downloading and Installing Mods](https://github.com/CDimang/SSEModdingGuide/blob/main/README.md#downloading-and-installing-mods) for the procedures.

-## Skyrim Special Edition Engine Fixes (SSE Engine Fixes)
+## Skyrim Special Edition Engine Fixes

-_SSE Engine Fixes_ is an _SKSE_ addon that focuses on resolving the many issues that come from Skyrim's game engine such as preventing your save files from being corrupted or increasing file limit of the game.
+The _Skyrim Special Edition Engine Fixes_ (SSE Engine Fixes) is an _SKSE_ addon that focuses on resolving the many issues that come from Skyrim's game engine such as preventing your save files from being corrupted or increasing file limit of the game.

 ### Installing SSE Engine Fixes